Tim Ecclestone

-Timothy James Ecclestone (born September 24, 1947) is a Canadian former professional ice hockey left winger who played eleven seasons in the National Hockey League from 1967 until 1978.
-Ecclestone played 692 career NHL games, scoring 126 goals and 233 assists for 359 points.
-He twice scored 50 points or more in his career.
+Timothy James Ecclestone (September 24, 1947 – March 2, 2024) was a Canadian professional ice hockey left winger and coach who played eleven seasons in the National Hockey League (NHL).
+He played for the St. Louis Blues, Detroit Red Wings, Toronto Maple Leafs, and Atlanta Flames from 1967 to 1978.
+He played 692 career NHL games, scoring 126 goals and 233 assists for 359 points, and twice scored 50 points or more in his career.
+After retiring, he served as assistant coach of the Flames for three seasons.

+Early life

+Ecclestone was born in Toronto on September 24, 1947.
+His father managed a dry cleaning business, while his uncle, Cam, was a celebrated softball pitcher.
+Ecclestone began his junior career by playing for the Etobicoke Indians of the Metro Junior B Hockey League (MJBHL) during the 1964–65 season.
+He was selected in the second round (ninth overall) by the New York Rangers in the 1964 NHL Amateur Draft.
+He was also awarded a full hockey scholarship from the University of Denver.

-Playing career
+Professional career

+After opting to pursue professional hockey with the Rangers, Ecclestone played for the franchise's Kitchener Rangers affiliate in 1966–67.
+He was traded to the St. Louis Blues on June 6, 1967, immediately following the 1967 NHL Expansion Draft.
+He started the 1967–68 season playing for the Kansas City Blues of the Central Professional Hockey League, before being promoted to St. Louis.
+He made his National Hockey League (NHL) debut for the Blues on November 26, 1967, against the Rangers at Madison Square Garden.

-Born in Toronto, Ontario, Ecclestone began his career in Junior B with the Etobicoke Indians.
-After one season he was selected 9th overall by the New York Rangers at the age of 17, in the 1964 NHL Entry Draft.
-He played one more season of Juniors, his time in Junior A with the Kitchener Rangers.
-Ecclestone signed with the New York Rangers following the 1966–67 season with Kitchener.
-However, his rights were traded to the St. Louis Blues immediately following the 1967 NHL Expansion Draft.
-Ecclestone played three seasons with the Blues before management became unhappy with Red Berenson's association with the NHL Players' Association and cleaned house.
-Since Ecclestone had some involvement with the NHLPA the Blues decided to trade him to the Detroit Red Wings.
-The Wings were perennial losers at the time and after four season in Detroit, Ecclestone requested to be traded.
-The Wings accommodated his request and he was shipped off to the Toronto Maple Leafs.
-Following a shoulder injury in his second season in Toronto, the leafs traded Ecclestone to the Washington Capitals who in turn traded him to the Atlanta Flames, on the same day.
+Ecclestone went on to play three more seasons with the Blues and was named to the only All-Star Game of his career in 1971.
+That same year, he was chosen to be his team's representative to the NHL Players' Association (NHLPA).
+The Blues management became unhappy with his and Red Berenson's robust relationship with the union, and ultimately traded both players to the Detroit Red Wings on February 6, 1971.
+Although Ecclestone recorded career-highs in goals (18), assists (35), and points (53) during the 1971–72 season, the Red Wings were perennial losers at the time and he requested to be traded after four seasons.
+The Wings accommodated his request and he was dealt to his hometown Toronto Maple Leafs on November 29, 1973.
+Following a shoulder injury in his second season in Toronto, the Leafs traded Ecclestone to the Washington Capitals who in turn traded him to the Atlanta Flames, on the same day.
 Following a knee injury during the 1977–78 season he served as an assistant coach for the Flames.
 Ecclestone retired at the end of the season but remained with the Flames as an assistant coach until they relocated to Calgary in 1980.